 The Mendenhall Glacier is the most popular place to visit in Juneau.
 Despite the crowds, you won’t want to skip it.
 If you’re not planning to hike, boat, or fly in a small plane during your visit, this may be the closest you will be able to get to the face of a glacier.

 Besides supplying the most quintessentially Alaskan photography opportunity, you’ll also find hiking trails, wildlife viewing, and souvenir shopping available.
 The available outdoor activities accommodate all levels of traveler.

 During the late summer and early fall the viewing platforms off the parking area provide a safe, yet close, place to observe black bears feeding on spawning salmon.
 For those interested in a short walk, the Trail of Time will take you through the forest from the parking lot to the visitor center.
 The three-mile East Glacier Loop trail is available for the more active travelers.

-If seeing the glacier from the other side of a lake isn’t close enough for you, you might consider taking a helicopter tour which will land you on the glacier.
+If seeing the glacier from the other shore of a lake isn’t close enough for you, you might consider taking a helicopter tour which will land you on the glacier itself!

 Again you’ll find all levels of adventure available.
 Some tours will supply you with gear and take you ice climbing in crevasses.
 Other tours will take you to a dogsled camp where you can ride on a sled behind a team of huskies.

 Juneau has a history of boom to bust industries starting with its beginning as a lawless gold mining town.
 It has also been home to people of all different cultures, many which still call it home.
 See some of the old tools of Alaskan trades and learn the stories of the early Alaskans by visiting any of the three museums in town.